systbiol/reports/2016_February/constitution.md

 the President, and the most immediate Past-President shall find candidates or a single candidate for the position of Editor.
 Candidates may be recommended by the Editor or any Council member.
-The nomination process shall be initiated no later than the Annual Meeting of the first year of the current Editor’s tenure and shall be completed four months prior to the Annual Meeting at which the new Editor is elected.
+The nomination process shall be initiated no later than the Annual Meeting of the first year of the current Editor's tenure and shall be completed four months prior to the Annual Meeting at which the new Editor is elected.
 The report of the Search Committee for Editor shall be mailed to Councilors three months prior to the Annual Meeting.
 Election of the Editor